13 Tips for Better Data Aggregation in PostgreSQL and TimescaleDB

 SELECT set_chunk_time_interval('_timescaledb_internal._materialized_hypertable_17', INTERVAL '2 weeks');

 Oh well, if you must, TimescaleDB 2.7 introduced the next iteration of our continuous aggregates in which all aggregated values are finalized.
-This means that you can now create an index on an aggregated column which enables you to speed up queries with filters on a continuous aggregate’s aggregated columns.
+This means that you can now create an index on an aggregated column, enabling you to speed up queries with filters on a continuous aggregate’s aggregated columns.

 About a year ago, we introduced an experimental time_bucket_ng